 SUPPORT FOR EDUCATION

-Triad made grants totaling $819,857 to 25 education nonprofits and organizations supporting education programs and initiatives across Northern New Mexico.
+Triad made grants totaling $793,314 to 20 education nonprofits and organizations supporting education programs across Northern New Mexico.

-Triad’s investment in the LANL Foundation supported a range of initiatives with the aim of fostering 21st Century learning opportunities, leveraging the LANL Foundation’s work to expand their collective impact in four areas: K-12 STEM education, expanding college career and community pathways; preparing and supporting teachers, and supporting LANL Scholars.
+Triad’s investment in the LANL Foundation supported a range of initiatives with the aim of fostering 21st Century learning opportunities in four areas: scholarships and support, expanding work-based learning opportunities; preparing and supporting teachers, and promoting STEM education.
 Initiatives include:

 Preparing and supporting teachers in Northern New Mexico by expanding the current National Board Certification (NBC) training programs